Computer Engineering, Bachelor of Science

 In addition to University Requirements:

-- At least 37 units of preprofessional requirements
+- At least 40 units of mathematics and science requirements

 - Up to 9 units of major prefix courses may be used to satisfy Liberal Studies requirements; these same courses may also be used to satisfy major requirements